sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

 # Implementing

-Under the hood it's just a YouTube Embedded Player, so all views and ad revenue goes to the original creators.
-The first proof of concept was a very rough prototype made in Glitch, with a simple YouTube iframe player.
-Later I started scaffolding a proper webapp stack around it, and linking with Airtable that would be our Database/CMS.
+The first proof of concept was a very rough prototype made in [Glitch.com](https://glitch.com/), with a simple YouTube iframe player.
+Seeing that it worked, I started scaffolding a proper webapp stack around it, and linking with Airtable that would be our Database/CMS.
+By using a YouTube Embedded Player under the hood I could simplify any complexity about storing and streaming videos, but also all views and ad revenue would to the original video creators.

 ```grid|1
 ![](./stack.png)